 Rules for the run were given.
-A giant photo of some flip-flops and high heels with a red ‘X’ across them—that sort of useless stuff.
-Then a video of past bull runs was aired to some sort of generic elevator music.
+A giant photo of some flip-flops and high heels with a red “X” across them—that sort of useless stuff.
+Then a video of past San Fermin bull runs was aired to some sort of generic elevator music.
 The music wasn’t adrenaline-invoking, but the video did the trick.
 Pale faces on a few runners grew even whiter.
 We watched in slow motion as bulls swung wide, crushing people into the railings.
 Other runners were launched into the air by very pointy horns rammed into their crotches.

 About that time, an idiot puked.
 There was a surge for precious centimeters as people tried to get away from the fool.
 There he stood, bobbing on his feet, with vomit dripping from his chin.
 No doubt, the run had seemed like a good idea after 12 hours of partying.
 I wondered if any of his slippery vomit—which landed directly in the center of the path—would cause one of the Divines to go down and get seriously hurt.
 The Divines are locals who train and plan for the run every year.
 They’re the crazy bastards you see directly in front of the bulls from the start.

 A Life-Changing Moment

-Interestingly, the change didn’t come because of some crazed, adrenaline-soaked moment.
+Interestingly, the change didn’t come because of some crazed, adrenaline-soaked moment of narrow escape.
 It surfaced as I was standing there, miserable, squeezed into the holding pen.
 In fact, looking up at the starting line and realizing that I was at the very front and had literally been one of the first five runners in place is what dug the thought out of the recesses of my soul.

-I thought of how many close encounters that I’ve had, numerous injuries endured, wondered if the damaged disc in my back would be destroyed within the next 20 minutes – effectively changing my way of life forever.
+I thought of how many close encounters that I’ve had, numerous injuries endured, wondered if the damaged disc in my back would be destroyed within the next 20 minutes, effectively changing my way of life forever.
 I thought of surviving the largest typhoon to make landfall, of all the goodbyes I’ve told, loves I have lost because of this way of life, and numerous other introspections.

 Maybe I was getting soft because I just turned 40 two weeks ago and was thrust kicking and screaming into a new decade.
 The last decade is certainly going to be a hard act to follow.